borglab/gtsam-packaging/README.md

     git commit -a -m "changed debian files" git push origin $branch

-In case you have modified an existing release, it will not be built automatically by a nightly script, so you need to rerun steps 4) and 5) of the section on "How to create a new GTSAM release".
+In case you have modified an existing release it will not be built automatically by a nightly script, so you need to rerun steps 4) and 5) of the section on "How to create a new GTSAM release".